INL Bureau · Office Profiles

 ILEA: Global Law Enforcement Training

-Four academies — San Salvador, Budapest, Bangkok, Gaborone — train foreign law enforcement professionals from 125+ countries on counternarcotics, border security, human trafficking, and cybercrime, in partnership with 16 U.S. federal agencies and a growing alumni network of 77,000+.
+Four academies — San Salvador, Budapest, Bangkok, Gaborone — build relationships between U.S. and foreign law enforcement professionals from 125+ countries on counternarcotics, border security, human trafficking, and cybercrime, in partnership with 16 U.S. federal agencies and a growing network of 77,000+ alumni.

 💊